Skip to main content

 • What it is: Iowa’s income-based homeowner credit for older adults and adults with total disability.
 This is the closest Iowa has to a circuit-breaker program.

-• Who can get it: For the 2026 claim, you must be an Iowa resident and meet one of these rules: age 65 or older by December 31, 2025 and household income under $26,895; age 70 or older by December 31, 2025 and household income under 250% of the federal poverty level; or totally disabled and age 18 or older by December 31, 2025.
+• Who can get it: For the 2026 claim, you must be an Iowa resident and meet one of these rules: age 65 or older by December 31, 2025 and household income under $26,895; age 70 or older by December 31, 2025 and household income at or below 250% of the federal poverty level; or totally disabled and age 18 or older by December 31, 2025.

-• How it helps: The standard formula uses a sliding scale and applies to up to $1,000 of property tax base.
+• How it helps: The posted 2026 claim form uses a sliding scale and applies to up to $1,000 of property tax base.
 For eligible filers age 70 or older, the treasurer may use a stronger formula that compares current taxes with the first year you filed, if you kept filing every year.

 • How to apply: File the claim with your county treasurer by June 1, 2026.
 The treasurer may extend the filing deadline to March 31, 2027.
 The form says do not send it to the Iowa Department of Revenue.